glnmario/ran-lm-eval/rnn/README.md

   --cuda             use CUDA
   --log-interval N   report interval
-  --save SAVE        path to save the final model
+  --save SAVE        path to save the final model --log LOG          path to save the epoch-by-epoch log (csv format)
 ```

 With these arguments, a variety of models can be tested: